New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- New Orleans and its opponents have combined to score more than 43 points in seven of 12 games this season.
+- New Orleans has combined with its opponents to score more than 42.5 points in seven of 12 games this season.

-- Sunday's total is 2.1 points higher than the combined 40.9 PPG average of the two teams.

-- These two squads surrender a combined 53.6 points per game, 10.6 more than this contest's over/under.
+- This contest's over/under is 11.1 points under the 53.6 these two squads combine to give up per game in 2021.

+- Saints games this season feature an average total of 44.5 points, a number 2.0 points higher than Sunday's over/under.

-- The average total in Saints games this season is 44.5, 1.5 points above Sunday's total of 43.
+- The 44.2 PPG average total in Jets games this season is 1.7 points more than this game's over/under.

-- In 2021, games involving the Jets have averaged a total of 44.2 points, 1.2 more than the set over/under in this contest.

 Saints stats and trends

-- The Saints have yet to cover the spread this season when favored by 5 points or more in three chances.
+- The Saints have been favored by 5.5 points or more two times this season and have not covered the spread in any of them.

-- New Orleans' games this year have hit the over on six of 12 set point totals (50%).
+- New Orleans' games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- New Orleans is 3-0 against the spread and 3-0 overall this season when the team records more than 30.6 points.
+- New Orleans is 0-2 against the spread and 0-2 overall when the team totals over 396.8 yards.

 - The Saints have turned the ball over 16 times this season, seven more turnovers than the Jets have forced (9).